 American Express Business Gold Card: Best for business owners with regular office expenses

 Overall, this card best suits small-business owners who want to get the most value from their everyday business credit card.
 They most likely have regular office-related expenses, and they’d like to earn the most points for what they regularly spend anyway.
-You all can take advantage of great travel redemption values and perks to make your trip a little more comfortable.
+You can also take advantage of great travel redemption values and perks to make your trip a little more comfortable.

 The Business Platinum Card from American Express: Best for business owners who frequently travel